-The STEM Academy provides students with an introduction to engineering and the skills critical to be competitive in today’s global workplace.
+The Engineering and STEM program provides students with an introduction to engineering and the skills critical to be competitive in today’s global workplace.
 Utilizing the nationally recognized “Project Lead the Way (PLTW): pathway to engineering” curriculum, students will apply classroom learning to investigate individual interests.
 Primary focus is placed on the product design process, robotics, and the incorporation of advanced technologies like 3D printing, advanced manufacturing, and laser engraving/cutting.
 Through mentorship opportunities, job shadowing, and interaction with industry representatives, academy students will be exposed to multiple career paths and post secondary courses of study.

 What We Do